 We do agree that the company has come a long way in designing its camera app’s interface but the rush to find the relevant mode from the menu and repeatedly sliding from photo to more options becomes exhausting after a few tries.

-Are you facing any other problem with the P30 Pro’s cameras? let us know in the comments below
+Are you facing any other problems with the P30 Pro’s cameras? let us know in the comments below